 - regional referral center for non-surgical cardiac ablation for atrial fibrillation

 - regional referral center for lead extractions (removal of damaged wires from implanted pacemakers and defibrillators)

 - fast tracked stress testing (treadmill and nuclear stress tests)

 - clinical trials of new cardiac drugs and procedures

-- Stress test —This test is performed using a treadmill or administration of medicine to test the effect of exercise on the heart.
+- Treadmill stress test—This test is performed using a treadmill to test the effect of exercise on the heart.

 - Electrocardiogram (EKG or ECG) — A diagnostic procedure that measures electrical activity in the heart, including the rate and regularity of heartbeats.

 - Echocardiogram (Echo) — An ultrasound of the heart, this diagnostic procedure allows physicians to view the chambers and valves of the heart and measure the speed and direction of blood flow.

 - Transesophageal echocardiogram (TEE) — During this diagnostic procedure, the patient swallows a probe that stops at heart level.
 Through ultrasound technology, it offers a clear view of the heart’s function.

 - Holter monitor — The patient wears a portable device for 24 hours that continuously records heart rate and rhythm during normal daily activities.